 5. Staff Absenteeism Rates have increased and Occasional Fill Rates have declined.
 Recent statistics continue to provide evidence that staff absenteeism rates are increasing across all employee groups.
-Total Teacher Absence days have risen by 15% and Total Occasional Teacher expenditures have risen by 21% compared to the same time last year.
+Total Teacher Absence days have risen by 11.2% (20 days/teacher avg.) and Total Occasional Teacher expenditures are 20.2% over budget and have risen by 14.7% compared to the same period last year.

 The following table provides a year-over-year comparison of staff absenteeism over the same period in the previous fiscal year.
-Elementary Teachers, Education Assistants (EAs), Child and Youth Workers (CYW), Job Coaches, Secondary Teachers and Other school board employees are all showing an increase in average days absent, while Custodians/Maintenance and Principals/VP's are all showing a decrease in average days absent.
-The following chart compares average sick utilization by employee type as of March:
+Elementary Teachers, Education Assistants (EAs), Child and Youth Workers (CYW), Job Coaches, Secondary Teachers and Custodians/Maintenance are all showing an increase in days absent, while Other school board employees and Principals/VP's are showing a decrease in days absent.
+The following chart compares average sick utilization by employee type as of June: